canjs/canjs/guides/components.md

 ### Auto Instantiation

-If you recall from the discussion above regarding can.Construct, whenever you declare an object using can.Construct it must be instantiated.
+If you recall from the discussion above regarding can.Construct, whenever you declare an object using can.Construct, it must be instantiated.
 Normally, you would either directly instantiate objects using the `new` keyword, or pass the constructor to an object that would create instances of it. *can.Component is an exception*.